Context

 Supported Project

-From 2023-2024, the L'OCCITANE Foundation is committed to supporting Hometree for their project to restore the Wild Atlantic Rainforest in Ireland.
+In 2023-2024, the Irish subsidiary of L'OCCITANE is committed to supporting Hometree in its project to restore the wild Atlantic tropical forest in Ireland.

 The project aims to restore temperate rainforests through three key strategies: encouraging natural regeneration by reducing grazing pressure, fencing forest areas to allow expansion, and planting trees where there is a strong ecological justification.
 These actions are being implemented on 2,000 acres of land, which has been purchased, restored and held in charitable trust for the benefit of the Irish public.
 In addition, the creation and restoration of woodland areas is being supported on a further 2,000 acres in collaboration with neighbouring landowners.
 Restoration efforts combine several techniques, including targeted tree planting, natural regeneration and peatland rehydration.